tdetweiler/weather-app/api/README.md

 # Weather-App api

-The Weather-app api is a lightweight RESTFUL API built ontop of Node for fetching a locations current weather.
+The Weather-app api is a lightweight RESTFUL API built ontop of Node/Typescript for fetching a locations current weather.
 It is intended to be used with the Weather-App's react client app.

 ## Requirements